gogonzo/sport/README.md

 Estimate dynamic ratings
 ------------------------

 To compute ratings using each algorithms one has to specify formula.
 Following manner is required - `formula = rank|id ~ name` - which estimates `name` (of a player) abilities, with observed outputs `rank` nested within particular event `id`.
 Variable names in formula are unrestricted, but model structure remains the same.
+All methods are named `method_run`.

 Glicko uses only one parameter `name` to describe player overall abilities.
 Ouput is a ranking within specified event (`rank|id`).
 One can also specify initial parameters based on prior knowledge estimates `r` and `rd`.
 By default `r=1500` and `rd=350`